paulca/address_engine/README.md

 An `Address` model for your Rails 3 apps.
 Fields inspired from Amazon.com:

+# Installation #

+Add `address_engine` to your `Gemfile`:

+    gem 'address_engine'

+then run the generator to create your addresses table:

+    rails generate address_engine:install
+    rake db:migrate

+Your'e done!
+You now have an `Address` model with some sensible validations and fields that will go a long long way:

     create_table "addresses", :force => true do |t|
       t.string   "email"
       t.string   "firstname"